WidgetKing/cpmate/docs/troubleshooting/animation-playback.md

 ### Animation not updating
 If you find you keep getting the 'old' version of your animation playing instead of the most recent, make sure you are updating your OAM [according to the instructions here.](../../getting-started/workflow.html#updating-animations) Especially the part about giving the OAM a unique name.

+### The last frame of animation-1 looks the same as animation-2, but there's a blip when you move from one slide to the next
+Unfortunately, this is a limit of the technology.
+As one animation ends it needs time to unload.
+When another animation begins it needs time to set up.
+In the time between the two nothing is displayed on slide.
+You might try getting around this by putting an image on the Captivate timeline which looks the same as this 'in-between' frame.
+However, at this moment in time there is no ideal work-around.
+In our animations, we always make sure the stage is clear before transitioning to a new slide.

 ## In Adobe Animate

 ### Playback fails

 #### Try clicking
 If you have a this.stop(); action at the start of your timeline, then clicking the screen will send a this.play(); command through to the timeline.